ZakBrinlee/AWS-Cert-Learning/Cloud Practioner/exam-prep-enhanced-course/README.md

   - Identifies specific organizational capabilities for optimal cloud adoption
   - Can reduce the business risk through increase reliability and security

-- Cloud Adoption Stragies
+- Cloud Adoption Strategies
   - 7Rs to Cloud Migration
     - Retire
-      - decommisioning or shutting down a system
+      - decommissioning or shutting down a system
     - Retain
       - Not ready to migrate
     - Rehost